|reichorn on Back In the Saddle Again|

 Mother stepped aside with a flourish.
 “Are you going to welcome him home?”

 At first Ethan’s eyes narrowed in confusion, then they widened as he recognized Jerome.
-It took him a moment to recover his poise.
+It took him a moment to recover himself.
 “Jerome!” he said.
 They embraced.
 Ethan clapped him on the back.
 “I thought you were staying in Lloudyn for the summer.”

 Jerome shrugged.
 “I changed my mind.”